Genesis 1 The Theological Polemic

 The fundamental or summarized goal of exegesis and study scripture is to find the authors intent.
 To apply authorial (cultural, linguistics, etc) irrelevance to Scripture, due to its divine inspiration, would result in an endless number of possible meanings.
 To find God's meaning, we must uncover what the biblical author intended.
 Genesis was not written to you, but it does have a purpose for every believer who is in Christ.
 Like other parts of Scripture, Genesis 1 must be interpreted in terms of its historical and literary context.
 This creation account was given to the Israelite’s in the wilderness, after the exodus from Egypt but before the conquest of Canaan.
 What the message meant then to the original hearers must govern the application of what it means now to us today.
 The historic-artistic interpretation of Genesis 1 does justice to its literary structure and the general biblical perspective on natural events.

 The concept behind the paper is to show that Genesis is primary in theological purpose, contextually ANE and meant for showcasing God as the true God.
+He expresses the core attributes of Himself through His power and Word in the Bible.
 Our understanding of God’s revelation must be understood through the original written and historical context.
 It cannot mean something different from what it meant to the original audience.

 Historical and cultural backgrounds are crucial to the correct interpretation of this narrative.
 What do we need to understand about the text’s background to help us interpret it accurately?
 What questions help us understand what Moses (and God) intended to say?
 How can we hear what Israel would have heard?